mohabouje/WinToast/README.md

      	std::cout << "Error, probably your system in not compatible!";
     }

-If you want to handle the Toast Notification Events, create your custom `WinToastHandler`:
+If you want to handle every Toast Notification Event, just create your custom `WinToastHandler`:

      class WinToastHandlerExample : public WinToastHandler {
          public: